loginom/loginom-help-en-omegat/data/processors/programming/java-script/fileapi.md

 **rmdirSync(path, options)**

-* path — путь до каталога.
+* path — path to directory.
 It takes the value of the `string` type.
 Required parameter.
 * options (optional parameter):
    * recursive.
-It takes the value of the `boolean` type. Если `true`, выполнить рекурсивное удаление каталога.
+It takes the value of the `boolean` type.
+If it is `true`, recursive directory deletion is to be performed.
 By default: `false`.

 It deletes a folder.
 It returns `undefined`.